write2theshettys-a11y/1800-Tester/README.md

 # 1800-Tester

-This project is a small web application that allows users to upload a CSV file of phone numbers and test their status using Twilio's Lookup API.
+This project is a web application that allows users to upload a CSV file of 1-800 phone numbers and test their status using Twilio's Lookup API.
 The results are displayed in the web interface.

 ## Features